SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 While wielding only one melee weapon without the heavy tag, that weapon's range increases to 10 ft.

-# Magic Initiate

-Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
-You learn two cantrips of your choice from that class's spell list.
-In addition, choose one 1st-level spell to learn from that same list.
-Using this feat, you can cast the spell once at its lowest level, and you must finish a long rest before you can cast it in this way again.

 # Magic Initiate [Bard]

 You learn two cantrips of your choice from the Bard spell list.
 In addition, choose one 1st-level spell to learn from that same list.
 Using this feat, you can cast the spell once at its lowest level, and you must finish a long rest before you can cast it in this way again.